Q: Will my Enforcement Officer change.

 Q: Will my Enforcement Officer be able to accept receipts when my order/agreement refers to Section 7 expenses without further details?

-A: As of July 1, 2018, going forward, any court order being enforced by the OSE referring to Section 7 expenses in general terms with no details as to what the expenses are, the following will be enforced.
+A: Any court order being enforced by the OSE referring to Section 7 expenses in general terms with no details as to what the expenses are, the following will be enforced.

 OSE will accept receipts for child care, portion of medical and dental insurance premiums attributable to the child, health-related expenses that include orthodontic treatment, professional counseling provided by a psychologist, social worker, psychiatrist, physiotherapy, occupational therapy, speech therapy and prescription drugs, hearing aids, glasses and contact lenses, tuition and required text books on post-secondary education.